Water mist suppression systems versus traditional fire sprinklers.

 As the water mist system pipework is much more flexible it means the system can be installed in almost any residential or domestic category project.

-iCO® offers a more effective, cost efficient, sustainable and less damaging alternative to conventional fire sprinkler systems.
-All of our patented products are manufactured in the UK and independently tested to the highest performance and safety standards.
+iCO® offers a more effective, cost efficient, sustainable and less damaging alternative to traditional fire sprinklers systems.
+All of our patented fire suppression products are manufactured in the UK and independently tested to the highest performance and safety standards.

-iCO® fire suppression systems must be designed and installed by an accredited installer.
-You can rely on your installer to handle all aspects of your installation, including surveys, design, fitting, testing and maintenance.
+iCO® water mist systems must be designed and installed by a fully accredited fire suppression company.
+You can rely on your installer to handle all aspects of your project including site surveys, system design, system fitting, testing and maintenance.